k-ra/clockwork/README.md

 ## FEEDBACK NOTES

-Change button color to show that it is pressed (shift down and make darker)
+- [X] Change button color to show that it is pressed (shift down and make darker)

-Think about lower time increments (what will it look like?)
+- [ ] Add a hover effect showing the number of people available in a slot

-Will it support multiple days (what would that look like?)
+- [ ] Think about lower time increments (what will it look like?)

-Have something to reflect total people and number out of total
+- [ ] Will it support multiple days (what would that look like?)

-undo, hover,
+- [ ] undo, hover,

-writeup: more days, limitations and challenges of library, 30 min block, talk ab svelte versus flask
+- [ ] writeup: more days, limitations and challenges of library, 30 min block, talk ab svelte versus flask

-change submit button color to something other than gray
+- [ ] change submit button color to something other than gray